rrasulzade/WaterLoc/README.md

 P.S:
-- To run the code, go to waterloc folder then execute "grunt serve"
+-To run the code, go to waterloc folder then execute "grunt serve"